ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 makes to the target resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
-The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and target resource respectively.
+The Oblivious Relay Resource and the oblivious gateway resource also act as HTTP clients toward the oblivious gateway resource and target resource respectively.

 In order to achieve the privacy and security goals of the protocol a client also needs to observe the guidance in {{client-responsibilities}}.

-The oblivious relay resource interacts with the Oblivious Gateway Resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the Oblivious Gateway Resource.
+The oblivious relay resource interacts with the oblivious gateway resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the oblivious gateway resource.
 The content of this request is copied from the client.
 An oblivious relay resource MAY reject requests that are obviously invalid, such as a request with no content.
 The Oblivious Relay Resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see {{relay-responsibilities}} for more information on relay responsibilities.

-When a response is received from the Oblivious Gateway Resource, the Oblivious Relay Resource forwards the response according to the rules of an HTTP proxy;
+When a response is received from the oblivious gateway resource, the Oblivious Relay Resource forwards the response according to the rules of an HTTP proxy;
 see {{Section 7.6 of HTTP}}.
 In case of timeout or error, the Oblivious Relay Resource can generate a response with an appropriate status code.